lxvm/AutoBZ.jl/paper/paper.md

 conductivity.
 -->

-Most electronic structure packages, including those compatible with Wannier90 [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], employ simple uniform integration grids, despite the typical localization of BZ integrands, e.g., near Fermi surfaces in the case of the Green's function.
+Most open-source software packages in the context of density functional theory plus dynamical mean-field theory, including those compatible with Wannier90 (see e.g. Refs. [@aichhornTRIQSDFTToolsTRIQS2016, Romero_et_al:2020, Shinaoka_et_al:2021, Singh_et_al:2021]), employ simple uniform integration grids, despite the fact that BZ integrands may be strongly localized, e.g., near the Fermi surface for a Fermi liquid in the case of the Green's function.
 However, these details of electronic structure may sensitively control downstream observables, so it is crucial that BZ integrals be computed in a resolved manner in material-realistic calculations.
 In practice, this requires using dense uniform integration grids, which become compute or memory-limited in low temperature calculations involving scattering rates approaching the meV scale.
-Furthermore, validating uniform integration methods requires careful convergence testing which is often neglected, sometimes leading to under-resolved results with spurious features.
+Furthermore, validating uniform integration methods requires careful convergence testing which is not always prioritized, sometimes leading to under-resolved results with spurious features.
 The algorithms in AutoBZ.jl, which include a uniform grid integration scheme for larger scattering rates, automate convergence testing to provide results to a user-specified error tolerance.
 For low temperature calculations, our adaptive integration algorithm has only polylogarithmic computational complexity with respect to the scattering rate, superior to the polynomial rates of alternative tree-based adaptive methods.
-These advancements will be crucial for the development of next-generation quantum impurity solvers and the accurate characterization of spectral features for scientifically important low-temperature phenomena in condensed matter physics.
+These advancements will be crucial for the development of next-generation quantum impurity solvers and the accurate characterization of spectral features for low-temperature phenomena in condensed matter physics.

 # Design principles